DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 <br />

 ### SDLC
-While I had to learn this for work, learning how to use git benefit me while coding for my blog.
-At first, I edited straight from GitHub which meant I didn't have a dev environment to test my code before publishing to production (Live changes to my blog).
-All this ties back to the Software Development Life-cycle (SDLC), while this is not directly tied to hacking, I think it's important to learn and understand.
+I learned the concept of Software Development Life-cycle (SDLC) for work although this doesn't directly tied hacking, I think it's important to learn and understand.
 Proper applications and tools created by developers follow a SDLC model.
 SDLC model composes of planning, defining, designing, building, testing, deployment.
 While these are just terms, the general idea is after develop/testing/deploying there will be a cycle to continue development and testing.

 For example, you are doing a penetration test and review a company's main infrastructure and web app, you find no vulnerabilities, although you find a external facing forum hosted in company's network that uses a deprecated apache version.
-You can start deriving that 1) the company has a branch/team that does is not properly maintaining this applications and 2) allows you to shift your scope attack small sectors within the company and use them to pivot.
+You can start deriving that 1) the are small applications that are not properly maintaining and 2) allows you to shift your attack as these apps are more likely to have vulnerabilities.

 <br />

 ### Blog
 Before starting to code for my blog, I have never used git for development.
 My extended knowledge with git composed of pulling git repositories of tools or scripts.
+I didn't have a development environment to test my code before pushing code changes.

 This [video](https://www.youtube.com/watch?v=4SD6rWt9wUQ) had a good explanation of the bases of using git for development.
 Below are notes on my most used commands:
 ```bash